AdityaShriwas18/AdityaShriwas18/README.md

 👋 Hi there!
-I'm Aditya Shriwas, a passionate web developer and tech enthusiast with a love for building innovative solutions and exploring new technologies.
+I'm Aditya Shriwas, a passionate tech enthusiast and aspiring software engineer.
+Currently pursuing my studies in B Tech Computer Science.

 My programming journey began in 2021, and since then, I’ve been on an exciting learning path, honing my skills in web technologies like HTML, CSS, and JS.
 I'm also skilled in C++ and Java programming.

-Currently, I am focused on frontend technologies, but I aim to transition into full-stack development in the future.
+Currently, I am focused on frontend technologies, but I am eager to expand my expertise and eventually transition into a full-fledged software engineer role.

 Feel free to reach out to me for collaborations or tech discussions! 😊🚀